 2 cups distilled water

-4 tsp liquid castile soap (if using scented, use only 3-5 drops essential oil, if any)
+4 teaspoon liquid castile soap (if using scented, use only 3-5 drops essential oil, if any)

 12-13 drops of essential oil (My favorites are lemon essential oil or a combination of tea tree oil, rosemary, lavender and peppermint)